Bruce Beresford-Redman: Personal life

-Beresford-Redman married a Brazilian national, Mônica Burgos, on April 8, 1999 in Rio de Janeiro; the couple had two children, who now live with their paternal grandparents.
+Beresford-Redman married a Brazilian national, Mônica Burgos, on April 8, 1999, in Rio de Janeiro; the couple had two children, who now live with their paternal grandparents.

-Murder of Mônica Beresford-Redman
+Murder of Mônica

-On April 8, 2010, Beresford-Redman's wife Mônica was found dead while they were on holiday in Cancun, Mexico.
-Mônica had been strangled and her body dumped in a sewer near the Moon Palace resort where the family had been staying.
+On April 8, 2010, Beresford-Redman's wife Mônica was found dead while they were on holiday in Cancún, Mexico.
+She had been strangled and her body dumped in a sewer near the Moon Palace resort where the family had been staying.

-Later on the day of the murder Beresford-Redman was detained and questioned by police as a person of interest in his wife's death.
+Later on the day of the murder, Beresford-Redman was detained and questioned by police as a person of interest in his wife's death.
 He was released by police during the early morning hours of April 8 on condition that he should not leave Mexico while the investigation into his wife's death remained ongoing.

 Two young British tourists staying at the hotel reported that they heard the couple arguing in their room on April 4.
 Beresford-Redman was also reportedly seen with scratches on his hands and the back of his neck.

 Mônica's cause of death was determined to be asphyxiation.
 Since his passport had been retained by the Mexican authorities when he was arrested, Beresford-Redman illegally left Mexico by crossing the border using his driver's licence as identification and taking a train to Los Angeles.

-On May 31, 2010, Mexico issued an arrest warrant for Beresford-Redman in connection with the murder of his wife while Mexican prosecutors initiated extradition proceedings to return him to Mexico for trial.
+On May 31, 2010, Mexico issued an arrest warrant for Beresford-Redman in connection with the murder of his wife while prosecutors initiated extradition proceedings to return him to Mexico for trial.